abhishek-kumar-code/Redfish_Public/Specification.md

 In some situations it is useful for a service to provide messages to clients that fall outside the normal request/response paradigm.
 These messages, called events, are used by the service to asynchronously notify the client of some significant state change or error condition, usually of a time critical nature.

 Only one style of eventing is currently defined by this specification - push style eventing.
 In push style eventing, when the server detects the need to send an event, it uses an HTTP POST to push the event message to the client.
-Clients can subscribe to the eventing service to enable reception of events by creating a EventDestination subscription entry in the Event Service, or an administrator can create subscriptions as part of the Redfish Service configuration.
+Clients can enable reception of events by creating a subscription entry in the Event Service, or an administrator can create subscriptions as part of the Redfish Service configuration.
 All subscriptions are persistent configuration settings.

-Events originate from a specific resource.
-Not all resources are able to generate events.
-Those resources capable of generating events might not generate any events unless a subscription has been created to listen for the event.
-An administrator or client creates a subscription by sending a "subscribe" message to the Event Service.
-A subscribe message is sent using HTTP POST to the Event Subscriptions collection.

 The clause on [Eventing](#eventing) further in this specification discusses the details of the eventing mechanism.